 Virtual assistants typically charge an hourly rate and some charge a monthly retainer.
 When setting their fees, virtual assistants need to take account of factors such as administrative costs and other expenses, tax, National Insurance (NI), holiday pay, and the number of days they expect to work each month because they aren’t employed by you it’s not YOUR job!

-Why would I need an Executive Assistant?
+Why would I need an Virtual Assistant?

-Let’s not overcomplicate this.
+Let’s not over complicate this.
 Removing something from your to-do list means you’ll have more time in your day.
 That’s where the fun begins…

 A Virtual Assistant also has the ability to work extremely flexibly.
 I personally do not have any set hours of work as I do have my children to work around as I’ve already mentioned but don’t let that put you off; I don’t need to physically be present and clock in and out at a certain time, I don’t need to be out of the office at 6pm because they are locking the doors; I can continue my work into the early hours of morning because I’m not confined to 4 walls or the laws of time or space…. meaning I could potentially be there for you 24/7 !

 By you doing the menial yet extremely important ‘must do’ jobs that need doing, it’s restricting you from doing the things you either want to do or SHOULD be doing instead of.
 It’s likely this means also you won’t be earning whilst you are sorting out your graphics, replying/deleting spam emails or preparing spreadsheets right? …. source things out to you Virtual assistant so the jobs that can’t be done by anyone else i.e the money making jobs… can be done by you!